CXY0111/vcf_inspector/README.md

 # VCF Inspector

-how to run VCF Inspector?
+VCF Inspector is a web application to visualize any two vcf files.
+How to run VCF Inspector?

 **directly**:

 First, install the libraries needed.
 See in requirements.txt
 ```
 python VCF_Inspector.py